IRIS-Digital-Dosimeter/IRIS-Project/markdowns/progressDocumentaion.md

 > Look into the references and try out the examples to read out writing speeds

 - Found, need to consider if we should write using registers over using predefined functions that have large overhead

-long time constant - will take up too much memory
-Want: to have a portable and a desktop unit

-- do simple simple circuit (very simple)
-- operate at 1kHz adc line, take all the data and dump it to the sd dump to to computer and cont.
-- find the max sample rate where we don't lose files
-- this will be used to set the time constants, we do this by swapping out the capacitors on the board

-- makes plots as we take in the files
-- dual buffer1 (one data file on the sd card defined - write util full), switch buffer2 or file, when one is empty and the other is free we can switch - want to make sure that the file being written is not used as the file is transferred (may cost a gap in data collection)

 Process 1: